IshanKashyap01/Computer-Organization-and-Architecture/Introduction to COA/Types of Registers.md

 - Used by MMU to fetch and store data

+- Connected to the `address line` of the system bus

 ## Memory Buffer Register (MBR)

 - Temporarily holds data during data transfer b/w CPU and h/w

+- Connected to the `data line` of the system bus

 ## Data Register (DR)

 - Temporarily store data during processing and data transfer within the CPU

+- Connected to the `data line` of the system bus

 ## Accumulator Register (AC)